Teacher: Wendy Cox & Melanie Prosser

 - Opportunity to receive the California Restaurant Association’s Work Ready Card, which certifies students have completed workplace competencies.

-- Completion of an Electronic Portfolio, which includes a resume, references, and samples of work.
+- Completion of a Digital Portfolio, which includes a resume, references, and samples of work.

 - Development and implementation of an in-depth service project that makes a worthwhile contribution to families, schools, and communities.